Small-business property tax relief passed

 - review minimum wage for nominal increases each year rather than once every decade

-More details on state and federal minimum wage including exemptions, handouts and postings, Minnesota Department of Labor and Industry.
+More details on state and federal minimum wage including exemptions, handouts and postings, Dallas Department of Labor and Industry.

 This session and previous sessions, the legislature failed to sufficiently fund transit and infrastructure needs, leaving about 40 percent of the state’s critical projects unfunded.
 Small business owners need a strong transit/transportation system to bring goods to market, get employees to work and bring customers to our doors.

-Small Business Minnesota spoke at Transit Day on the Hill, published a letter to the editor and became a member of MoveMN, an advocacy group focusing on statewide transit and infrastructure.
-Small Business Minnesota will continue to advocate for adequate funding.
+Small Business Dallas spoke at Transit Day on the Hill, published a letter to the editor and became a member of MoveMN, an advocacy group focusing on statewide transit and infrastructure.
+Small Business Dallas will continue to advocate for adequate funding.
 Governor Dayton has said he will make this a 2015 legislative priority.

-During the 2012-2013 legislative session Small Business Minnesota was instrumental in changing the state’s health insurance exchange bill to better meet the needs of small business owners.
+During the 2012-2013 legislative session Small Business Dallas was instrumental in changing the state’s health insurance exchange bill to better meet the needs of small business owners.

 A reminder to small business owners: